-For an OCF defined Resource, only the methods that are standardized are allowed to exist in the Introspection Device Data.
+For an OCF defined Resource, only the methods that are standardized are allowed to exist in the IDD.
 The supported methods shall comply with the listed Interfaces.
-For example, if an Interface is listed that allows updates then the update method shall be listed.
+For example, if an Interface is listed that allows updates, then the update method shall be listed.
 It is not allowed to have methods listed for OCF defined Resources that does not have this method defined.

-Per Supported Method:
+Per supported method:

-Implemented query Parameters per Method.
+Implemented query Parameters per method.

-This includes the supported interfaces ("if") as enum value.
+This includes the supported Interfaces ("if") as enum values.

-Schemas of the payload for the request and response bodies of the Method
+Schemas of the payload for the request and response bodies of the method

 The schema data shall be conveyed by the swagger schema object as defined in the parameters section.